syntropic137/event-sourcing-platform/docs-site/docs/event-sourcing/projections.md

 - Learn about Event Bus for cross-aggregate communication
 - Explore CQRS patterns that leverage projections
-- See [Examples](../examples/) for projection implementations in action
+- See the Examples section for projection implementations in action